crimeraaa/big_int/README.md

 # About

-This project is a simple implementation of big integers in C.
+This project is a simple implementation of big integers in various languages: C, Lua and Odin.

 It also includes a simple Arena allocator, for fun!

-## Note

-Currently much of my focus is on the Arena allocator.
-The C++ big int implementation is still there but it does not build.
-This is because I've removed some of the project-specific C++ headers.

 # Requirements

+## C

 1. Windows 10
     * Visual Studio 2022